 Also you can tap the connect button on the lower right on the main interface, and hit the computer icon > go to “Enable USB debugging” > “Settings” > turn on “USB debugging”.

-How to allow USB debugging from computer?
+Allow USB debugging from computer

 After enabling USB debugging on phone, when you connect phone to PC via USB, “Allow USB debugging?” prompt will pop up, please check Always allow from this computer and click OK to allow your computer to debug.
 So far, you have finished the whole process of opening USB debugging mode.